 Some of these stories concern Edmund Bonner.
 In the 16th century, during the reign of Queen Mary 1, Catholic Bishop Edmund Bonner is said to have tortured and imprisoned Protestants at Fulham Palace, hence his unofficial title "Bloody Bonner.'
 A devout but cruel man wielding great power, he was Cardinal Thomas Wolsey's chaplain.
 Tales of his ghost at Fulham Palace have existed for hundreds of years and he is said to still roam the palace's rooms and halls.

-t's not just the Palace that attracts visitors today.
+However, it's not just the Palace that attracts visitors today.
 The palace gardens, including a Tudor walled garden, dating from the 16th century or earlier, are very important in the history of gardening.
 Although situated today smack dab in a busy neighborhood with automobile traffic, noise, and surrounded by a few modern buildings, a short stroll inside the walled garden this afternoon made me feel as if I was walking in the remote English countryside, in the far distant past.

 Fulham Palace was damaged during WWII after which it was neglected for decades.
 Church authorities, finding it too expensive to maintain, vacated the place in 1973.
 Today this site is a popular place in which to get wed.
 The Palace and gardens are free to enter to anyone who just wants to wander and explore.